MICHELLENGEI/Portfolio/README.md

 4. Browse through the various sections and projects showcased

 ## Where users can get help with your project
-If you need any assistance or have questions, feel free to [mention where users can reach out for support - e.g., create an issue on GitHub, contact via email, etc.].
+If you need any assistance or have questions, feel free to open an issue

 ## Who maintains and contributes to the project
-This project is maintained and contributed to by [your name or username].
+This project is maintained and contributed to by [@MICHELLENGEI].
 Contributions and feedback are welcome!
 Please check the contribution guidelines [here](link-to-contributing.md) for more information.